Azure-Samples/azure-health-data-and-ai-samples/samples/medtech-service-mappings/calculatedcontent/conversions-using-functions/README.md

   - Height (meters)
   - Distance traveled (meters)

-Rather than create an upstream process to work around the above, we can customize the MedTech normalization process to achieve these conversions.
+Rather than create an upstream process as a workaround, we can customize the MedTech normalization process to achieve these conversions.

 ## Overview of the Device A device message